 Your overall stay in H-1B status is generally limited to six years (though important exceptions apply if your employer has started the green card process for you— see How Long an H-1B Worker Can Stay in the United States).
 It would be nice if part-time work counted proportionately against this six-year limit, so that, for example, you could stay 12 years if you worked only half-time.
 But that isn't the way it works: What counts is your actual period of stay in the U.S. in H-1B status, not how much H-1B authorized work you've done.

 However, if you have actually been staying outside the U.S. part of the time, coming to the U.S. periodically to work in H-1B status, then you can add the time you were outside the U.S. back onto the end of your authorized stay to stretch it beyond six years.
 What is more, if your H-1B job is seasonal or intermittent, or if you spend less than six months out of a year in the U.S., then you can maintain your H-1B status in the U.S. indefinitely, without regard to the six-year limit.

-Part-time workers often work on contract—but this won’t work for H-1B workers.
+Part-time workers often work on contract—but this won't work for H-1B workers.
 The H-1B rules specifically require an employer-employee relationship.
-You should therefore insist that you be on the employer’s payroll and receive a W-2 to prove it, as you may well need to show this later on in extending your H status, changing or adding H-1B employers, or applying for a green card.
+You should therefore insist that you be on the employer's payroll and receive a W-2 to prove it, as you might well need to show this later on in extending your H status, changing or adding H-1B employers, or applying for a green card.

 An argument could be made that the method of payment doesn't determine whether an employer-employee relationship exists, but frankly this isn't an argument you'd want to have to make to USCIS.
 The wise course is to insist on W-2s and reject 1099s.